 AJ Park is the trading name for AJ Park IP Limited and AJ Park Law Limited, which provide separate services under the AJ Park brand collaboratively.

 AJ Park IP Limited is an incorporated registered patent attorney, wholly owned by IPH Limited, and conducts the business of patent attorneys, including the drafting and preparation of patent specifications and applying for and obtaining patents.

 AJ Park Law Limited is an incorporated law firm, wholly owned by lawyer shareholders, which operates and shares income with AJ Park IP Limited as part of the IPH Limited group.
 AJ Park Law Limited is solely responsible for the provision of all ‘legal services’ (within the meaning of the Lawyers and Conveyancers Act 2006 (NZ) (the Act)) by AJ Park.
 All AJ Park legal professionals holding New Zealand practising certificates are employed by AJ Park Law Limited.

 AJ Park’s services may, from time to time, include patent attorney services and/or legal services.
 To the extent AJ Park’s services comprise ‘legal services’ within the meaning of the Act, they are provided solely by AJ Park Law Limited and are governed by the provisions of the Act.

 For the purposes of the Australian and New Zealand Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (the Code), AJ Park IP Ltd is a member of an ‘ownership group’ within the meaning of the Code.
-The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd and GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia), Shelston IP Pty Ltd, Shelston IP Lawyers Pty Ltd, Watermark Intellectual Property Pty Ltd, Watermark Intellectual Property Lawyers Pty Ltd and Glasshouse Advisory Pty Ltd. Additional incorporated patent and trade mark attorney entities operating as ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside Australia and New Zealand.
+The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd, GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia), Shelston IP Pty Ltd and Shelston IP Lawyers Pty Ltd. Additional incorporated patent and trade mark attorney entities operating as ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside Australia and New Zealand.